scristofari/image-server/part2/PART2.md

 Note that, we close the image after we check if the `r.FormFile("image")` returns a error. if there's an error, the image can be nil and this will panic.

-At the end of the uploadHandler, we had the 201 http status code It must be added before writing the response.
+At the end of the uploadHandler, we add the 201 http status code It must be added before writing the response.

 ```